 - Simple and accessible summaries of much more complex notions.

-- The somewhat individualistic approach of the book may put some readers off.
+- The somewhat individualistic approach of The 4-hour Workweek may put some readers off.

-- The full implementation of the system advocated by the author is not as simple as he suggests.
+- The full implementation of the system advocated by Tim Ferriss is not as simple as he suggests.

 - Not suitable for everyone or applicable to all professions (but there is something for everyone).